 Hong Kong & Macau

 - Hong Kong University of Science & Technology – May 27

 - Macau University of Science & Technology (MUST) – May 27

 Japan and all other regions

 To apply to ALC, you must be 18 years or older by the first day of the program.
-The online application has two sections.
 If your online application is accepted, you will be invited to participate in an interview with one of the program staff.

 - Academic Information

-- Why do you want to participate in the ALC program?
+- Reason for applying to ALC: Why do you want to participate in the ALC program?
 What do you hope to learn or achieve?

-- We would like to get to know you better, so that we can tailor the program to your interests and needs.
-Please write 1-2 paragraphs describing your hobbies, your character, and your plans after graduation.
+- Tell us about yourself: We would like to get to know you better, so that we can tailor the program to your interests and needs.
+Please write 1-2 paragraphs describing your hobbies, your personality, and your plans after graduation.